Skip to main content

 What is a metric?

 Every metric belongs to one of five groups, organized by how it evaluates a conversation.
-Browse a group to see the metrics it contains and how to configure them.
+Browse a group to see the metrics it contains and how to configure each one.

 GroupHow it evaluatesMetrics